Grace/world-of-wordcraft/README.md

 - If you encounter disconnections or errors, simply refresh the page and try again after a minute.
 The app may go into sleep mode during periods of low traffic to conserve resources.
 - For the best experience, use a modern browser with WebSocket support enabled.

-## Description
-A love letter to early MMORPGs from the 70s, 80s, and early 90s (also known as MUDs) designed for accessibility.
-In-game worldbuilding generated with OpenAI.

 ## Features
 - **Text-to-Speech Accessibility**: Activate with the `speech on` command to narrate game events, offering a hands-free, immersive experience.
 Replay recent updates with the `speech repeat` command.
 - **Dynamic Room Generation**: Immersive environments crafted with OpenAI, with an evolving game engine to add structure to the creative chaos of AI-generated content.